rishipalb/FDA_recall/README.md

 ```

 ## API_KEY
 The ‘page’ UPC search uses RapidAPI access to enable ‘Edamam Food Database’.
 Ensure you enter your personal API_KEY=“PASSKEY” for the application to work as expected.
 Also, ensure to keep you personal API_KEY private and not share or make it public.
 One way is to make a .env file and enable .gitignore to prevent the .env file from being committed to the gitHub repository.
 A dummy .env is made available in the repository.
+Also, ensure that the the API_KEY added to the secret section of the Streamlit app available in the app's settings.

 ## Future work
 The app is designed for point-of-use, such as grocery stores and or to quickly search the recalled products with minimal efforts.
 A barcode scanner is in works using the st.camera feature of the Streamlit app.
 ALthough, a QR code scanner has been successfully demonstrated there are some hurdles deploying it on the streamlit cloud.
 Also, the barcode scanner has been sub-optimal.
 Hopefully, these libraries will be updated for efficient immplementation in the Streamlit app in the future.